idris-lang/Idris-dev/docs/proofs/definitional.rst

 As we know, Idris uses both of these approaches with automatic coercion between them which gives the best of both worlds.

-So what can we learn from this to implement out own types:
+So what can we learn from this to implement our own types:

 -  Should we try to implement both approaches?
 -  Should we define our types by constructing up from primitive types?